mailslurp/mailslurp-client/README.md

 const app = express();
 app.use(bodyParser.json());
-// receive new email webhook payload via post app.post("/new-email-endpoint", async (request, response) => {
+// receive new email webhook payload via post app.post('/new-email-endpoint', async (request, response) => {
   // can use typescript types
-    const payload = request.body as WebhookNewEmailPayload
+  const payload = request.body as WebhookNewEmailPayload;

-    // do something with with email id expect(payload.emailId).toBeTruthy()
+  // do something with with email id expect(payload.emailId).toBeTruthy();

   // return a 2xx status code so MailSlurp knows you received it return response.sendStatus(200);
 });
 const server = app.listen(port);
 ```